 These signs may not be related to melatonin or an interaction between melatonin and other medications.
-However, they shouldn’t be ignored in hopes they will resolve on their own.
+However, they shouldn’t be ignored, as they can indicate a medical emergency.

 Though melatonin can be very helpful for some people needing a little extra help falling and staying asleep, it’s not for everyone.
 You may not tolerate it well, even at low doses.
 You may find that it doesn’t help you sleep, regardless of the dose you try.

 This supplement isn’t regulated by the U.S. Food and Drug Administration (FDA), so there are no official dosing guidelines to follow.
 For any further questions, talk with your doctor, a physician who specializes in sleep health, or your pharmacist.